ayush20537/-CodeClause-_age-and-gender-Detection/README.md

 # -CodeClause-_age-and-gender-Detection
 This is a computer vision project that aims to detect age and gender from a given image or video stream.
-The project uses a pre-trained deep learning model based on the OpenCV deep neural network module.
-The model was trained on a large dataset of human faces, and can accurately predict age and gender based on facial features.
+The project uses a pre-trained deep learning model based on the OpenCV .
+The model was trained on a predict age and gender based on facial features.

 ### Installation